 Ignorance of phylogenetic non-independence due to shared evolutionary history among crops could bias results and inflate type-I errors.
-However, no need for a phylogenetic correction, with the consequent loss of statistical power, is required when there is no evidence of phylogenetic structure in the residuals of the models (Revell 2010).
-To evaluate this, we first constructed a phylogeny for the 136 crops following the protocol of Gleiser et al. (2021) and Milla (2020).
-In brief, obtaining crop phylogeny involved checking accepted scientific species names based on the Plant List (The_Plant_List 2013) and pruning the GBOTB.extended megaphylogeny (Jin and Qian 2019) according to the unique scientific names assigned to each of the 136 crops.
+However, no need for a phylogenetic correction, with the consequent loss of statistical power, is required when phylogenetic regression models do not outperform equivalent non-phylogenetic regression models and there is no evidence of phylogenetic structure in the residuals of the non-phylogenetic models (Revell 2010).
+To evaluate these two conditions, we first constructed a phylogeny for the 136 crops following the protocol of Gleiser et al. (2021) and Milla (2020).
+In brief, obtaining the crop phylogeny involved checking accepted scientific species names based on the Plant List (The_Plant_List 2013) and pruning the GBOTB.extended megaphylogeny (Jin and Qian 2019) according to the unique scientific names assigned to each of the 136 crops.
 In the case of crops including a taxonomically diverse group of species, the whole group was assigned to the most representative species within the group, provided that the vast majority of groups are composed of a single species that is agriculturally relevant plus other minor crops (Milla and Osborne 2021).
 Then, we compared all the above non-phylogenetic models with homologous generalized linear mixed linear models with the same fixed and random structures, but that also included a correlation matrix based on the phylogenetic distances between crops (Revell 2010).
 These models were run using the phylo_glmm function written by Li and Bolker (2019) in R language (R_Core_Team 2020).
 Rather than imposing a given phylogenetic correlation structure on the random effects, this function models trait evolution following a flexible Brownian motion process that in practice is implemented as a sequence of independent errors (Li and Bolker 2019).
 Corresponding models with and without phylogeny were compared using Akaike Information Criterion (AIC).
 Also, residuals of phylogeny-ignorant models were averaged by crop species and these averaged residuals were analyzed for evidence of a phylogenetic signal using Blomberg’s K (Blomberg et al. 2003) estimated by using the R’s package phytools (Revell 2012).

 RESULTS